symbolic23/sweepline-demo/README.md

 Sources used:

 No major sources.
-Citations for minor functionality are linked where necessary.
+Citations for minor functionality (such as jQuery) are linked where necessary.